picodata/picodata/README.md

-# Picodata – Professional Data Management System for High Loads
+# Picodata –  Distributed, PostgreSQL-compatible in-memory database

-This repository contains the source code of Picodata, an in-memory database with plugins in Rust.
+This repository contains the source code of Picodata, a distibuted in-memory database with plugins in Rust.

 ## What is Picodata

+Picodata is a PostgreSQL-compatible distributed DBMS with plugins in Rust.
+It is based on shared-nothing architecture and partitions the entire data set across independent processes each running on an own CPU core.
-Picodata is a software for building professional data management systems.
-It provides an in-memory database together with a development platform and a runtime for custom plugins written in Rust.
-Learn more about our software at the [picodata.io] web site.
+Picodata is SQL and wire- compatible with PostgreSQL.
+Learn more about our software at the [picodata.io] web site. and partitions the entire dataset across , It provides an in-memory database together with a development platform and a runtime for custom plugins written in Rust.

 [picodata.io]: https://picodata.io/picodata/